International Energy Agency: Accuracy of forecasting

-Concerns regarding the IEA's Sustainable Development Scenario (the successor to the 450 scenario) has also been raised by climate scientists and key financial institutions, who have called for 1.5 °C scenario placed centrally in the World Energy Outlook.
-As of December 2019, two-thirds of IEA member states have committed to net-zero emissions by 2050; however, the IEA's Sustainable Development Scenario only gets to net-zero by 2070, two decades too late.
+In 2023, the IEA predicted that demand for fossil fuels such as oil, natural gas and coal would reach an all-time high by 2030.
+OPEC rejected the IEA's forecast, saying "what makes such predictions so dangerous, is that they are often accompanied by calls to stop investing in new oil and gas projects."
+The IEA forecasts that ammonia will meet approximately 45% of shipping fuel demands by 2050.

 Restricting access to data

 In 2021, the IEA was publicly criticized by more than 30 international academics and researchers at Our World in Data for publishing its detailed, global energy data behind paywalls, "[making] it unusable in the public discourse and [preventing] many researchers from accessing it".
 The authors of the Our World in Data open letter suggested that "countries that fund the IEA drop the requirement to place data behind paywalls and increase their funding".

+In January 2022, the IEA announced plans to make all its data and analyses freely available and open-access, a move endorsed by its executive director and governing board.
+This initiative was awaiting final endorsement from IEA member countries to become effective.

+In October 2023, the IEA made the World Energy Outlook 2023 dataset available for non-commercial use under a Creative Commons license.
+This dataset encompasses global aggregated data for various scenarios, alongside detailed regional and country-specific data up to 2050.